 - Rosie from Life Throuh Rosie’s Lens, Annastasia from Hacking Parenthood, and Katy from Katy Kicker said that they back photos up and organise them once a month.

 This is obviously where I’m going wrong, having not done it for (ahem) years!
-So the fact that it’s now become such a huge task for me is the simple result of not having kept up with it.
+It’s now become such a huge task for me because I haven’t kept up with it!

 How do they organise them?